PSP-HA is a student team

 The PSP-HA Propulsion team designs and tests students researched and designed rocket motors.
 The team utilizes Purdue University’s Zucrow Propulsion Laboratories to mix fuels and test these custom motors.

-The PSP-HA Recovery Team is responsible for the testing of recovery systems.
-This team’s goal is to ensure the rocket lands safely back on the ground and recover flight parts and onboard data.
+The PSP-HA Recovery & Staging Team is responsible for the testing of recovery and staging systems.
+This team’s goal is to ensure the rocket effectively separates, lands safely back on the ground, and recovers flight parts and onboard data.

 The PSP-HA Simulation Team aims to predict rocket conditions and properties.
 Using Computational Fluid Dynamics, Finite Element Analysis, and Six Degree of Freedom models, the team is responsible for predicting flight conditions and supporting design decisions.